Just Gets Better with Time

-Just Gets Better with Time is a studio album by American R&B/Soul group The Whispers.
-It was released on April 9, 1987 via Capitol/SOLAR Records.
+Just Gets Better with Time is a studio album by American R&B/Soul group the Whispers.
+It was released on April 9, 1987, via Capitol/SOLAR Records.
 This album features their highest charting pop single, "Rock Steady," which peaked inside the top 10 at number 7.
 The song also reached number 1 on the U.S. R&B chart.

 Four more singles were released into the following year.
-Although none of these additional singles brought further pop success, with the follow-up single "Special F/X" only charting in the UK (peaking at #69), the group maintained a strong presence on the R&B chart.
+Although none of these additional singles brought further pop success, with the follow-up single "Special F/X" only charting in the UK (peaking at No. 69), the group maintained a strong presence on the R&B chart.
 The album's title track, "Just Gets Better with Time," reached number 12, and "In the Mood"—long a quiet storm radio staple—charted four spots lower at number 16.
-The fifth and final single, 1988's "No Pain, No Gain" reached #74 on the R&B chart, while landing at number 81 in the UK.
+The fifth and final single, 1988's "No Pain, No Gain" reached No. 74 on the R&B chart, while landing at number 81 in the UK.

-Despite the relative Hot 100 chart failure of the follow-ups to "Rock Steady," the album itself was a strong seller; it charted highly in the U.S. (#22 on the Billboard Top 200 chart—their second-highest showing there) while reaching #3 at R&B. It is RIAA-certified platinum.
+Despite the relative Hot 100 chart failure of the follow-ups to "Rock Steady," the album itself was a strong seller; it charted highly in the U.S. (No. 22 on the Billboard Top 200 chart—their second-highest showing there) while reaching No. 3 on R&B. It is RIAA-certified platinum.